Dynamic mass generation and topological order in overscreened Kondo lattices: Introduction

-Encouraged by recent successes of large-$N$ approach to Kondo lattices, cross-checked by tensor network \cite{Chen2023} and Quantum Monte Carlo \cite{Raczkowski2022} methods, we conduct a large-$N$ study of MCKL.
-In a previous study \cite{Ge22}, we applied dynamical large-$N$ approach to both 1D and $\infty$D MCKLs with Schwinger boson representation of spins and showed that spatial fluctuations are fully captured by including momentum dependence of the self-energy.
-In this paper, we use this technique to shed light on the issue of the symmetry breaking in the MCKL in 2+1D, i.e. between upper and lower critical dimensions.
+Encouraged by recent successes of the large-$N$ approach to Kondo lattices as cross-checked by tensor network \cite{Chen2023} and Quantum Monte Carlo \cite{Raczkowski2022} methods, we conduct a large-$N$ study of MCKL.
+In a previous study \cite{Ge22}, we applied the dynamical large-$N$ approach to both 1D and $\infty$D MCKLs with Schwinger boson representation of spins and showed that spatial fluctuations are fully captured by including momentum dependence of the self-energy.

+In this paper, we use this state-of-the-art technique to shed light on the issue of the symmetry breaking in the MCKL in 2+1D, which lies between upper and lower critical dimensions.
+By focusing on a honeycomb lattice we show that the channel symmetry is unbroken and the ground state is a channel symmetry-preserving 2+1D conformal fixed point.
+We then probe the fate of this state under the breaking of time-reversal symmetry which induces a topological gap.
+Remarkably this leads to three different states, two of which resemble the phases in the NL$\sigma$M picture above, i.e.\ a spontaneous channel symmetry broken state and a gapless quantum paramagnet.
+In addition, we show that there is a third gapped phase with fractional edge states that has topological order.

+While the formalism used is that of Ref.~\onlinecite{Ge22}, there are several differences.
+In this paper we use the Abrikosov fermion representation of the spin instead of the Schwinger boson representation.
+The previous paper discussed 1+1D and $\infty$+1D cases, whereas the current paper focuses on 2+1D.
+Finally, Ref.~\onlinecite{Ge22} was more concerned about breaking the continuous channel symmetry, whereas here we break time-reversal symmetry using the Haldane fluxes in the honeycomb lattice, and (in one of phases) the channel symmetry breaks spontaneously as a result.

+This paper is organized as follows: In Section \ref{ss:method}, we introduce the dynamical large-$N$ formalism utilized throughout this study.
+Section \ref{ss:res} details our numerical findings for both time-reversal symmetric gapless and time-reversal symmetry broken gapped conduction electrons.
+An interpretation of these numerical results, along with the phase diagram of the system, is presented in Section \ref{ss:interp}.
+The paper concludes in Section \ref{ss:discussion}, where we offer additional remarks and highlight some unresolved questions.
+The appendixes supplement the main text with detailed information.
+Appendix \ref{ss:app:1d} provides an overview of the 1+1D results related to \cite{Ge22}, while Appendix \ref{ss:app:numerics} delves into the specifics of our numerical simulations.
+Appendix \ref{ss:app:cft} explores our conformal scaling ansatz in 2+1D and its application to our results.
+Finally, Appendix \ref{ss:app:gapped} further examines the various phases encountered in scenarios with gapped conduction electrons.